rtCamp/snapwp/docs/overloading-wp-behavior.md

 This tutorial explains how to overload default WordPress behavior using SnapWP, focusing on customizing blocks, creating custom frontend routes, and `html-react-parser` component mapping.

-## Default Block Rendering
+## Default HTML Rendering with `Parse` and [`html-react-parser`](https://www.npmjs.com/package/html-react-parser)

-This tutorial covers how SnapWP uses the `Parse` component to render HTML content.
-The `Parse` component converts HTML strings into React components, which is essential for displaying default WordPress blocks.
+By default, SnapWP uses WordPress as the source of truth for both content _and_ markup.
+The `Parse` component in SnapWP allows you to convert raw HTML strings into React components, replacing specific elements with custom Next.js components.

-### Using `Parse`
+This component can be used anywhere in your Next.js application to progressively enhance the rendering of HTML content.

-The `Parse` component takes an HTML string (`renderedHtml`) and converts it into React components.
 Here's a basic example:

 ```tsx
 import React from 'react';